pytorch/ios-demo-app/ViT4MNIST/README.md

 ## Introduction

-[ImageNet](http://image-net.org) is the most popular image dataset on which the breakthrough of deep learning took place in 2012.
-The handwritten digit dataset [MNIST](https://en.wikipedia.org/wiki/MNIST_database) is the oldest and most commonly used dataset for machine learning.
-And the Vision Transformer (ViT - [blog](https://ai.googleblog.com/2020/12/transformers-for-image-recognition-at.html) and [paper](https://arxiv.org/abs/2010.11929)) is one of the most recent models in deep learning, applying the revolutionary [transformer](ttps://arxiv.org/abs/1810.04805) model that was first successfully applied in natural language processing to computer vision.
+[ImageNet](http://image-net.org) is the most popular image dataset on which the breakthrough of deep learning took place in 2012, the handwritten digit dataset [MNIST](https://en.wikipedia.org/wiki/MNIST_database) is the oldest and most commonly used dataset for machine learning, and the Vision Transformer (ViT - [blog](https://ai.googleblog.com/2020/12/transformers-for-image-recognition-at.html) and [paper](https://arxiv.org/abs/2010.11929)) is one of the most recent models in deep learning, applying the revolutionary [transformer](ttps://arxiv.org/abs/1810.04805) model that was first successfully applied in natural language processing to computer vision.

 In this demo app, we'll integrate the two oldest and most popular image datasets with the latest deep learning model and show you: